plrguez/fuse-od-source/Platform/readme.txt

   -------------------
   Map buttons to ZX Spectrum keys or Nothing.
 By default all buttons are mapped to Nothing.

-  Again, yo can loose some button fucionality at emulator if they are mapped here.
+When you choose any type other than **None** in previous options, some buttons may lose their original functionality if they have a mapping assigned.
+For example, the `Select`, `Start`, `L1` and `R1` buttons.
+If you have mapped the `Select` button, you can still access the menu with the` Power` button.

-When both two are activated at once only the "GCW0 Joystick 1" will work.
+When both mappings are activated at the same time, only "GCW0 Joystick 1" will work.

 ----------------------
 ### Kempston mouse ###